SeanWrightSec/marketing-fud/README.md

 # marketing-fud
-Collection of some marketing FUD in the InfoSec industry.
+Collection of some marketing [FUD (Fear, Uncertaintity, and Doubt)](https://en.wikipedia.org/wiki/Fear%2C_uncertainty%2C_and_doubt) in the InfoSec industry.

 While quotes or phrases from organisations will be placed here, the organisations will be kept anonymous.
 Hopefully this will be a useful tool which organisations use as a reference to determine quotes or phrases which may have a negative connotation.

+## Jargon
+* **Unhackable**: Nothing is unhackable!
+* **100% secure**: See unhackable.
+* **Military grade encryption**: Yes there is such a thing as military grade encryption.
+It's just that it's not that special.
+All "military grade encryption" really means is AES-256 encryption.
+Something that a vast majority of devices and services support today.
+In fact it would be an exception for a device or service to not support this form of encryption.
+* **Bank grade encryption**: See military grade encryption (also stands for AES-128 encryption, although by some it is considered AES-256 encryption).

+## Phrases
 * **We take your security seriously**: This phrase is most often associated with a breach notification.
 Most often it carries the perception that these are merely words, attempting to downplay a bad situation.
 This is equivalent of the phrase "It's not you, it's me", being mentioned during a relationship breakup.
-* **Unhackable**: Nothing is unhackable!